 A determination at the outset as to whether one of the parents has a serious problem that might make them unfit to have regular visits with their child.
 This can be the case where parents are drug abusers, alcohol abusers, or domestic violence abusers.
 These cases are unique, often requiring swift intervention from the beginning.
 This can be done outside of court in certain circumstances or inside of court by filing an emergency motion or injunction.

-A temporary parenting plan to set the rules of the road: in the vast majority of divorces, we have two parties living under separate rooms and separate households.
+A temporary parenting plan to set the rules of the road: in the vast majority of divorces, we have two parties living in separate rooms and separate households.
 In a divorce, this can become what is in effect a Wild West scenario regarding where the child should go.
 In these cases, the best thing we can do is execute a parenting plan (even on a temporary basis) to help make sure that there is a framework for when the child should be with Mom and when the child should be with Dad.
 This can minimize conflict between the parents, and provide at least a stopgap solution until a full parenting plan is put in place.

 The use of third-party tools like psychologists, counselors, and parenting coordinators to ensure that the parents are working together as well as possible and that the children are coping with the divorce as well as can be expected.